structural-explainability/spec-ep/IDENTIFIERS.md

 - suitable for direct mapping to Lean theorem names

 Identifiers MUST NOT be renamed or repurposed.
-New identifiers MAY be added only in a new major version of EP.
+New identifiers MAY be added only in a new major version of this document.

+## Identifier Notes

+Each identifier MUST be followed by exactly one note.

+- The note MUST be expressed as a single bullet.
+- The bullet text MAY wrap across lines.
+- No additional bullets, sublists, or structural markers are permitted.
+- Notes are explanatory only and do not introduce additional requirements.

 ## Canonical Identifier List (Alphabetical, with Notes)

 EP.CONFORMANCE.AE.REQUIRED

-States that EP operates over Accountable Entities and their identity regimes.
+- States that EP operates over Accountable Entities and their identity regimes.

 EP.CONFORMANCE.SE.REQUIRED

-States that EP conforms to the Structural Explainability specification.
+- States that EP conforms to the Structural Explainability specification.

 EP.DEFINITION.CORE

-Defines Evolution Protocol as a structural framework for representing graph evolution over accountable entities.
+- Defines Evolution Protocol as a structural framework for representing graph evolution over accountable entities.

 EP.GRAPH.DEFINITION

-Defines the structural form of graphs in EP.
+- Defines the structural form of graphs in EP.

 EP.GRAPH.DELTA

-Defines structured, non-causal graph change records.
+- Defines structured, non-causal graph change records.

 EP.GRAPH.EVOLUTION

-Defines ordered graph histories connecting states via deltas.
+- Defines ordered graph histories connecting states via deltas.

 EP.GRAPH.STATE

-Defines immutable graph snapshots in an ordered history.
+- Defines immutable graph snapshots in an ordered history.

 EP.SCOPE.EXCLUSIONS

-Defines what EP explicitly does not specify.
+- Defines what EP explicitly does not specify.

 ## Cross-Artifact Consistency Rule